Q. Why am I being nickel and dimed? Don’t I pay enough with my maintenance fees?

 Reservation Transaction credits – Non-VIP and Silver VIP get 1 per 77,000 points they own.
 Gold and Platinum VIP owners get unlimited.
 They are $19 online/$29 over the phone each if you run out.
 You need one per transaction.
 A transaction could be a reservation, RCI deposit, Converting Points to Maintenance Dollars, booking cruises, Wyndham Club Pass reservations and Adventures by Wyndham.
 Contrary to what some might say, you do not need a reservation transaction credit every time you call a vacation planner.
 If you are calling to ask questions, it’s free.
 If they complete one of the previously mentioned transactions for you, it costs a credit.
 Don’t be afraid to call a vacation planner if you have questions or need to be pointed in the right direction on the website.
 If you are unsure if it will cost you a credit, don’t be afraid to ask.

 RCI Nightly Stays – There are some RCI resorts that participate in RCI Nightly stays.
 These resorts will allow you to book individual nights for a smaller fee.
 If they do not participate in RCI nightly stays, you have to book a full week.
 A list of participating resorts and the fees can be found in the directory, under the Plus Partners section.
 The fees are per reservation, not per night.
-To book a nightly stay resort, non-VIP and Silver VIP must first deposit points into RCI first (which may require an extra charge for Housekeeping credits, or a reservation transaction credit, if you are out of those).
+To book a nightly stay resort, non-VIP and Silver VIP must first deposit points into RCI first.
+That may require an extra charge for a reservation transaction credit, if you are out of those.
 Gold and Platinum do not have to deposit first.
 When they book a reservation, the points automatically get transferred from Wyndham to RCI.

 No profit in fees

 If you think Wyndham makes a profit off of the fees, you’d be incorrect.
 I was watching the Wyndham Owners meeting one year over webcast.
 The executive who was going over the budget (his name escapes me), said that they try to avoid having extra money from the fees at the end of the year because they have to pay taxes on that.
 If that sounds odd, it’s because corporate tax laws are odd.
-You can get taxed on different rates based on where you earned that income.
-He didn’t say it, but I am guessing that the fee money would be taxed at a higher rate, than money earned from sales.
-I’m not a corporate tax expert though, and I don’t have any inside information on how they do their taxes.
-It’s purely speculation.
 The bottom line is, they purposely avoid making extra a profit from the fees for tax reasons.
 So, rest assured, you can put away the tinfoil hat.
 Wyndham is not skimming off the top.
 They are not making extra money by charging for housekeeping or the booking fees.
-Their revenue mainly comes from points sales and rental revenue.
+Their revenue mainly comes from points sales, management fees, and rental revenue.

 One last word about the fees

 All timeshare systems have fees.
 Some have more fees than others and some have higher fees than others.
 Wyndham’s fees are fairly low to book, considering other places charge $50+ to book within their system and some even charge to cancel.
 If you want to avoid the fees, look at how you are using your timeshare.
-If you are taking multiple long weekends, you will burn through your free housekeeping faster.
-Remember, it does not matter whether you stay three nights or 7; you pay the same number of housekeeping credits.
+If you are taking multiple long weekends, you will burn through your free housekeeping credits faster.
+Remember, it does not matter whether you stay three nights or 7; it’s one housekeeping credit.
 That’s because the cleaning for a three-night stay and the seven-night stay are the same.
 They don’t cut corners for shorter stays.
 If you find your plans change often, and you have to cancel and book something else, you’re likely running through reservation transaction credits.
 Maybe you should try booking closer to check-in when you can finalize your plans more.
 Learning about the fees and when you might be charged for them will help you be more strategic in how you use those resources and avoid the fees.
-Take the time to review the program guidelines in the books, so you know what the fees are, so you can figure out how to avoid them.
+Take the time to review the program guidelines in the directory or the website, so you know what the fees are, so you can figure out how to avoid them.
 No one likes being surprised by a fee